KeithIMyers/overlay-gpdpocket/README.md

-ChromiumOS for the GPD Pocket 1 and Pocket 2
+ChromiumOS for the GPD Pocket 1 and Pocket 2.
+Please visit https://kmyers.me for more information

-##Build Instructions##
+## Build Instructions ##

 navigate to src/overlays/ and clone this repisitory into the overlays directroy